lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

     "trafficManagerHostNames": null,
     "type": "Microsoft.Web/sites",
     "usageState": "Normal",
-    "virtualNetworkSubnetId": null,
-    "vnetContentShareEnabled": false,
-    "vnetImagePullEnabled": false,
-    "vnetRouteAllEnabled": false
   }
 ]
 ```

-Find a way to list the only VM in one of the resource groups you have access to.
+> Find a way to list the only VM in one of the resource groups you have access to.
 For more information:
 https://learn.microsoft.com/en-us/cli/azure/vm?view=azure-cli-latest